joslat/joslat.github.io/_posts/2020-02-29-GraphQL-the-new-API-Standard.md

 - Ah yes, GraphQL is cool and do check out HotChocolate ;)

 **Update: we have video..**
 I created a video for the API creation process so feel free to watch it and follow it along.
-Also note that this is the first time I do this..

 [![Follow-along video for the GraphQL API demo](http://img.youtube.com/vi/r1GPXDV6ets/0.jpg)](http://www.youtube.com/watch?v=r1GPXDV6ets "Follow-along video for the GraphQL API demo")